Menus & Navigation

 The Canvas template has three main navigation reusable elements: the Header, the Footer, and the Menu Focus Group.

-Element name: header Overview: The Canvas HTML Header allows Canvas developers to create any number of headers for an app.
-The header reusable element contains a single HTML element that uses custom HTML, CSS, and flexbox to dynamically display different navigation elements, including texts, icons, buttons, the Current User profile image and group focus, and mobile menu.
+Element name: header Overview: The Canvas header allows Canvas developers to create any number of headers for an app.
+The header reusable dynamically displays different navigation elements, including texts, icons, buttons, the Current User profile image and group focus, and mobile menu.

 This header element is fully responsive, and it is used on every page of the Canvas template.
 Each Canvas application comes preconfigured with three headers as shown below.

 Canvas developers can create any number of Headers within the admin portal, and each Header can have any combination of dynamic navigation elements (icons, texts, buttons, and the Current User profile picture).

 You can create a new header or you can choose to clone an existing header if you have one that is similar to what you would like to create.